 As much as it may surprise you to learn, I think there is an aspect of your divorce or child custody case that is even more important than a possession or visitation schedule.
-Specifically, I think that your ability to make decisions for your child after your divorce is incredibly important.
-It is so important that I wanted to devote a chunk of today’s blog post from the Law Office of Bryan Fagan discussing that very subject.
+Specifically, I believe that your ability to make decisions for your child after your divorce is essential.
+It is so important that I wanted to devote a chunk of today's blog post from the Law Office of Bryan Fagan discussing that very subject.

 The best interests of your child are what matters.

-We hear all the time about doing something in the best interests of a person, a group of people, or a fill in the blank.
-That is also the legal standard that a judge will use in your child custody or divorce case if you were to ever sit before a court in a temporary orders hearing or trial.
+We hear all the time about doing something in the best interests of a person, a group of people, or a fill-in-the-blank.
+That is also the legal standard that a judge will use in your child custody or divorce case if you ever sit before a court in a temporary orders hearing or trial.
 When it comes to your kids, the judge will need to decide what alternative, usually one posed by you and the other by your spouse or ex-spouse, is best for your kids.

-It is a purposefully vague and open-ended standard that allows Texas family court judges to use their experience, intuition, and the law as a basis for deciding what circumstances will best allow your child to thrive and succeed as he or she grows older.
-What you want and what your spouse wants is not all that relevant here.
-It could be that what you want coincides with what is in your child's best interests, which in that case is a good thing.
-However, the judge won’t be overly concerned with your wants versus what is in the best interests of your child.
+It is a purposefully vague and open-ended standard that allows Texas family court judges to use their experience, intuition, and the law as a basis for deciding what circumstances will best enable your child to thrive and succeed as they grow older.
+What you want and what your spouse wants is not relevant here.
+It could be that what you wish to coincides with what is in your child's best interests, which in that case is a good thing.
+However, the judge won't be overly concerned with your wants versus what is in the best interests of your child.

-Your child's mental health, physical well-being, the stability of their home environment, and minimization of conflict are all important factors that judges will use to consider what ultimately is in your child's best interest.
+Your child's mental health, physical well-being, the stability of their home environment, and conflict minimization are all crucial factors that judges will use to consider what ultimately is in your child's best interest.

-You will need to figure out a way to at least tolerate your ex-spouse.
+You will need to figure out a way to tolerate your ex-spouse.

 The irony of all ironies when talking about family law cases is that although you are working towards ending a relationship with your spouse, the truth is that you are also working at creating a bond with that person through parenting a child despite living in the same house.
 Think about how difficult it can be to raise your child with another person who lives in the same home as you do.
 Now imagine how difficult it will get to do that when you only talk occasionally and never see one another.

-For those of you who are celebrating your divorce as the end of the days where you and your spouse have to work together or even communicate, think again if you have kids.
+Think again if you have kids for those of you who are celebrating your divorce as the end of the days when you and your spouse have to work together or even communicate.
 The burden will be placed squarely on your shoulders to work together to raise your child.
-The parenting orders of your divorce decree will basically force you to do so.
+The parenting orders of your divorce decree will force you to do so.
 Your child's well-being will benefit greatly if you can look past your differences and coordinate and collaborate on how to raise a child after a divorce.

 What are your rights as a parent in Texas?

-We can go over a handful of those rights that the vast majority of parents have in Texas.
-These are the rights that you will be pushing for in your own family law case.
+We can go over a handful of those rights that most parents have in Texas.
+These are the rights you will be pushing for in your family law case.

 So much of your child's life revolves around their social engagements, extracurricular activities, and school pursuits.
 You have the right to attend any of these events.
-Obviously, you cannot break the law or the terms of your court orders while at one of these events, but even if it not "your weekend," you can go to your daughter's basketball game.
-It may be awkward to see your ex-spouse there, but this gets back to working with him or her even in circumstances that don't always feel natural.
+You cannot break the law or the terms of your court orders while at one of these events, but even if it is not "your weekend," you can go to your daughter's basketball game.
+It may be awkward to see your ex-spouse there, but this gets back to working with them even in circumstances that don't always feel natural.

 Duties of raising a child in Texas

 We just finished talking about having the right to access medical information about your child and consent to emergency procedures on his behalf.
-A duty that you have associated with these rights is the duty to inform your child’s other parent about any important information regarding their health, education, or general welfare.
+A duty that you have associated with these rights is to inform your child's other parent about any vital information regarding their health, education, or general welfare.

 Superior rights of the custodial parent